tamb/domponent/README.md

 You can write your component HTML for various templating engines and _include_ them as partials/fragments/whatever your engine refers to as "chunks of HTML".

 Here are some examples of how you might use Domponent.

+__Note:__ Despite these syntax differences in the markup, remember that the component is simply a JS class ✌️

 **Pug Syntax Example** 🐶